maT7ew/TastyTabs/README.md

 });
 ```

-TaStyTabs library provides an additional functionality over other libraries such as:
+TastyTabs library provides an additional functionality over other libraries such as:
 * open the right tab when you open a page with hash in URL
 * small size (1350 bytes)